elisoft-engineer/blog_app/README.md

 Create a virtual environment: python -m venv envname

+Or : virtualenv envname if you have virtualenv

 Activate the virtual environment: source envname/bin/activate

 For macOS M1 (Apple Silicon), use: source envname/bin/activate.csh if needed.